-There’s a new green bean salad in my dreams lately.
+This is my version of a salad served at my favourite coffee shop.
+What can I say … it’s so good, that if they have it I pass up a scone or croissant and get this instead.
+And if you know me, that really says something!
+This is definitely the green bean salad of my dreams.
 Not only does it have green beans, tomatoes and hearty chickpeas, but it’s full of zesty flavour too.
 And colour … just look at that colour!
-Wouldn’t it make you happy to have that on your plate?
+Wouldn’t it make you happy to have this Green Bean, Tomato and Chickpea Salad on your plate?

 It’s no secret that my favourite coffee shop is The Black Walnut Bakery Café in Wortley Village.
 I even wrote about it in my travelogue about the village a few years ago.
 What may come as a surprise, though, is that my favourite item on their menu these days isn’t a croissant, a scone or a slice of cake (like this one, inspired by them).
 No, what I’ve been craving there lately is a green bean, tomato and chickpea salad.
 What can I say?
 It’s so good and makes for a totally satisfying lunch.
 After which I buy a scone.